EricssonResearch/dnt/doc/getting_started/scenario1/README.md

 ```

 For the full list of the supported R2DTWO actions, their parameters and behavior please consult with the documentation.

-Right now, the packets matching in `stream_uni` will be processed as described below:
+Right now, the packets matching in `stream_uni` stream will be processed as described below as described in the `:actions` line:

-0. The switch receive a packet on `eno0` interface, and since its an ethernet interface, R2DTWO apply a VLAN 0 tag (`cvaln`) on it by default
+0. The switch receive a packet on `eno0` interface, and since its an ethernet interface, R2DTWO apply a VLAN 0 tag (named as `cvaln` in the config) on it by default
 1. The `seqgen` action gives a unique sequence number for each packet
 2. After the VLAN tag R2DTWO insert the FRER Redundancy-tag (R-tag) header
-3. The `writeseq` action insert the packet's sequence number to the R-tag's sequence field
+3. The `writeseq` action insert the packet's sequence number to the R-tag's sequence field. __This is optional, R2DTWO smart enough to put the sequence number implicitly into the R-tag__
 4. The `replicate` action do the packet copy and branches the action pipeline into two different paths
-5. On the two brances, there is an `edit` action set the VLAN ID-s to 100 an 200 then a `send` action which transmit the packets.
-Note that after the send action we can still process the packet further, however currently thats the last action in this particular config.
+5. On both branches, there is an `edit` action set the VLAN ID-s to 100 an 200 then a `send` action which transmit the packets.
+Note that after the send action we can still process the packet further, however currently that is the last action in this particular config.

 Lastly, there is an `[objects]` section.